Geoogolla/enterprise-docs/docs/designer-guide/manage-schedule/manage-reports-schedule.md

 * {Export Format}: Export file format which is chosen the schedule
 * {Organization Name}: [Organization name](./../../../administrator-guide/custom-rebranding/#organization-name) is retrieved from the site setting

+## Configure the export types

+* Reports can be exported in PDF, Word, Excel, HTML, PPT and CSV formats

+### Email attachment

 * Exported reports can be sent to individual users or groups by checking **Email attachment** option.

+* Also the exported reports can be sent to external recipients by providing the `Email Id`.

 ![Email Attachment Checkbox](/static/assets/on-premise/images/manage-schedule/manage-report-schedules/email-attachment-checkbox.png)

+> **Note:** Email attachment is selected as default.

+### Save as file

 * We can also save exported reports into any location by checking **Save as file** option.
 ![Save As Checkbox](/static/assets/on-premise/images/manage-schedule/manage-report-schedules/save-as-checkbox.png)